SAP/open-resource-discovery/docs/details/articles/grouping-and-bundling.md

 ### Package

 Every ORD Resource MUST be assigned to exactly one [**Package**](../../spec-v1/interfaces/document#package).
-The Package is primarily motivated by publishing and API catalog presentation concerns.

-Another responsibility of a package is human-readable documentation and presentation.
+The Package is primarily motivated by publishing and API catalog presentation concerns, including human-readable documentation and presentation.
 It can also express information about the resource providers, terms of use of the APIs, pricing for the usage of the packages, APIs, Events, etc.

 The granularity of Packages is driven by all of the following concerns: